Pittsburgh Penguins Elite is Western Pennsylvania’s premier AAA amateur hockey organization.

 The organization is fortunate to have a number of former NHL players and officials involved in the program.
 Current NHL vice president and director of officiating, Stephen Walkom, serves on the Pittsburgh Penguins Elite Board of Directors.

-In addition, Pittsburgh Penguins Coaches Mark Recchi (22-year NHL veteran, former Penguin and three-time Stanley Cup Champion) and Assistant General Manager of the Pittsburgh Penguins Bill Guerin is also available for support when needed.
+In addition, Pittsburgh Penguins Coaches Mark Recchi (22-year NHL veteran, former Penguin and three-time Stanley Cup Champion) is available for support when needed.

 Organizational & Individual Accomplishments: